Skip to content

 The algorithm is optimized for efficiency, performance and minimum runtime.
 Uses generics and Jule's comptime.
 Type analysis guaranteed to be completed at compile-time.

-Implementation supports only Jule types, excluding binded types.
+Implementation supports only Jule types, excluding external types.

 Decoding details: